Augmaster/Augmaster.github.io/README.md

 <img width="1081" alt="image" src="https://user-images.githubusercontent.com/90472022/232236997-5b2c7061-20a7-43be-8925-526923ca5419.png">

-For the first try I used an XBGRegressor model without much parameter tunning or cross validation and ended up having a score of 0.95113 which led me to 134/142 people participating: https://www.kaggle.com/code/augustinrenard/predict-rob-sleep-time
+For the first try I used an XGBRegressor model without much parameter tunning or cross validation and ended up having a score of 0.95113 which led me to 134/142 people participating: https://www.kaggle.com/code/augustinrenard/predict-rob-sleep-time

-For the second attempt I reused XBGRegressor model but this time with a little more parameter tunning, a cross validation and a bit more exploratory data analysis and feature development.
+For the second attempt I reused XBGRegressor model but this time with a little more parameter tunning, a cross validation and a bit more exploratory data analysis and features development.
 I ended up finishing 63/142 with a score of 0.67656: https://www.kaggle.com/code/augustinrenard/predict-time-sleep-simple-method

-Finaly I used the Facebook famous model Prophet ...
+Finaly I used the Facebook famous model Prophet but the results were not as good as XGBRegressor model.

 #### The technologies I used:
 * Pandas for data manipulation and analysis, especially for tabular data.